dennymarcels/OpenWhen/README.md

 OpenWhen
 ========

-A minimal Chromium extension to open URLs at scheduled times or once, showing a short reminder message when the page is opened.
+Small Chromium extension to open URLs on a schedule (once/daily/weekly/monthly).

-How to load for testing (Edge/Chrome):
+Load for testing (Edge/Chrome):

-1. Open the browser extensions page (edge://extensions or chrome://extensions)
+1. Open edge://extensions or chrome://extensions
 2. Enable developer mode
-3. Click "Load unpacked" and point to this project folder
+3. Click "Load unpacked" and select this folder
-4. Open the options page from the extension's details (Options)
+4. Open the options page from the extension details to add schedules

 Notes
-- This initial version implements the options page and background scheduling (daily/weekly/once).
-- Styles are centralized in `styles.css` and applied to both the options page and the in-page banner.
+- Styles live in `styles.css` and are used by the options/popup/sidebar pages and the in-page banner.